MichalZx/TryingOutDistillery/README.md

 close but not exacly what i want.
 And the final: [adapt] Chinchilla + [control] programming cat =
 ![distillery_8e049079-9abd-41a2-9a9c-b181908c32bf](https://github.com/MichalZx/TryingOutDistillery/assets/115743546/6737e9af-8ab6-4c9b-92e0-3d7f02b4833f)
-The best result, so I started to create with some ideas to create, and thats what I got best:
+The best result for this promit.
+In this experiment I learned how to manipulate with this functions to get what i expect, so I started to create more with couple ideas, and thats what I got best:
 ![distillery_4cf8cab9-5a9c-43c0-ac51-7053e82e371a](https://github.com/MichalZx/TryingOutDistillery/assets/115743546/dd1f1e05-b43c-4557-a8eb-2101f7413acc)
 ![distillery_c54b5ea7-3943-4a48-9c44-368bd3d6f5de](https://github.com/MichalZx/TryingOutDistillery/assets/115743546/c8546f40-8b1e-42c6-b71f-cc901392458e)
 ![distillery_37a4ab66-d844-4347-93b9-dcb9dd69ac90](https://github.com/MichalZx/TryingOutDistillery/assets/115743546/46451357-a7b1-40a8-a07b-6ea5666c27b9)